 \section{Simulations}

 We use our GPU-based GRPIC code framework \aperture{}\footnote{The full code, including the implementation of the torus setup introduced in this paper, is hosted at \href{https://github.com/fizban007/Aperture4}{https://github.com/fizban007/Aperture4}.}~\citep{2025arXiv250304558C} to follow the evolution of the analytic, collisionless torus initial condition.
 For simplicity, we consider an electron-positron pair plasma.
-The simulations are carried out in 2D axisymmetry using Kerr-Schild spherical coordinates, adopting the $3+1$ formalism of \citet{2004MNRAS.350..427K}.
-The benefit of this coordinate system is that there is no singularity at the event horizon, unlike the Boyer-Lindquist coordinates, and we can choose the domain boundary to be within the horizon.
-Such is also the choice of other GRPIC codes such as \citet{2019PhRvL.122c5101P,2025arXiv250708942M}.
-However, the formalism developed in Section~\ref{sec:implementation} is based on the Boyer-Lindquist coordinates, therefore a coordinate transformation is required to convert the relevant quantities to their corresponding Kerr-Schild versions.
-For the density, $S^0$ turns out to be the same in Boyer-Lindquist and Kerr-Schild coordinates due to Equation~\eqref{eq:bltoksVector}, therefore we can obtain the mass and charge densities in Kerr-Schild coordinates as
+The simulations are carried out in 2D axisymmetry using Kerr--Schild spherical coordinates, adopting the $3+1$ formalism of \citet{2004MNRAS.350..427K}.
+The benefit of this coordinate system is that there is no singularity at the event horizon, unlike the Boyer--Lindquist coordinates, and we can choose the domain boundary to be within the horizon.
+Similar choices are made in other GRPIC codes such as \citet{2019PhRvL.122c5101P,2025arXiv250708942M}.
+However, the formalism developed in Section~\ref{sec:implementation} is based on the Boyer--Lindquist coordinates, therefore a coordinate transformation is required to convert the relevant quantities to their corresponding Kerr--Schild versions.
+For the density, $S^0$ turns out to be the same in Boyer--Lindquist and Kerr--Schild coordinates due to Equation~\eqref{eq:bltoksVector}, therefore we can obtain the mass and charge densities in Kerr--Schild coordinates as